 This is coming very, very soon and we’re super excited.
 Essentially we’re aiming to cover pretty much all (there’s that 99.9% again) of any regular WP users SEO needs in the one handy plugin.
 So there won’t be any need to pay for expensive add-ons unless you are a power developer.

 Forminator – All your forms needs in one beautifully designed bundle

 And a whole heap more too, which we hope you’ll enjoy :)

 And yes, I’m sure that you’re thinking (or perhaps about to ask me), “Well, why would I need a WPMU DEV membership then?” or maybe even “Why am I paying for a membership to support you to do this?”
 And they are both good questions.

 To the first question I’d say simply that if you don’t need a membership with us, that’s completely fine.
 In a strange way if we can offer the free tools on WordPress.org that actually persuade a bunch of our members to cancel and just use them, then we’re winning, because that means we have made the free product so good that they are bound to get many many more active users than our pro version have now, and as a result… we should get more business!

 And in terms of the second question, well, you could ask the same of any of the people behind WordPress or any other GPL project – one of the benefits that comes from being part of this community and ecosystem as long as I have is that you begin to clearly see how the more effort you put in, the better you support those who want to use GPL products and the more you care about and tend to the vast majority of users, the more you and your business will prosper.

-And so we are delighted to pin our colours to the WordPress.org mast, and in fact we don’t think there’s another way, and we’d encourage anyone else who’s looking for a plugin or thinking of releasing one that they should start right there.
+And so we are delighted to pin our colors to the WordPress.org mast, and in fact, we don’t think there’s another way, and we’d encourage anyone else who’s looking for a plugin or thinking of releasing one that they should start right there.
 Who knows where the next million active users are going to come from!